 There’s the cheap and simple wrap around / latch style capos, which are great to chuck in a gig bag and easily adjusted to different size necks.
 There’s also the elasticated kind, which work in a similar principle, but with a little extra flexibility moving from guitar to guitar.

 The trouble with these cheaper options is that they can bend the strings laterally when being put on, or apply too much pressure to the strings due to the lack of adjustability.
-In fact, this is likely the cause of your tuning issue.
-An excess of pressure on the strings.
+Excess pressure on the strings is a super common cause of tuning issues.

 Essentially the added pressure from spring loaded, elastic or cheaper capos squeezes the strings too much and pulls them out of tune.
 You’ll often find that the thicker strings suffer more as the capo squeezes them against the fretboard.

 Test the theory: With some spring-loaded Capos, you’ll be able to test this theory – pluck a note and then just gently begin to release the tension on the capo.
 Not enough to cause the string to buzz, but enough to see if the pitch drops slightly as you take that pressure off.

 There are loads of options out there that offer varying levels of adjustment.
 Here are some of the most popular brands:

 The G7th allows you to apply the correct amount of pressure ensuring that you won’t put the strings out of tune.
 It’s easy enough to do with one hand (just like a spring-loaded capo) and if you do put to much pressure on the strings, you can just release the capo and find the sweet spot again.

 It’s best to try a handful of capos to figure out which one best suits you.
 You’ll want to consider budget, playing style, ease of application and more.